imixs/imixs-workflow/src/site/markdown/engine/workflowscheduler.md

 # The Workflow Scheduler

-The Imixs-Workflow Scheduler is used for the automated processing of *scheduled events*.
+The Imixs-Workflow Scheduler is responsible for the automated processing of *scheduled events*.
 A *scheduled event* is a BPMN event assigned to a BPMN task. *Scheduled events* can be used e.g. for a auto reminding or an escalation task.

-The Imixs WorkflowScheduler implements a TimerService for processing workitems based on *scheduled events*.
+The Imixs WorkflowScheduler implements a TimerService to process workitems based on *scheduled events*.
 A *scheduled event* can be configured, using the [Imixs-BPM Modeler](../modelling/index.html), on the property tab 'Timer'.
-If a workitem is in a status with scheduled events, the Imixs-Workflow Scheduler will process this workitem automatically based on the corresponding configuration.
+If a workitem is in a status having scheduled events, the Imixs-Workflow Scheduler will process this workitem automatically based on the event definition.

 <center><img src="../images/modelling/bpmn_screen_35.png" style="max-width: 750px;" /></center>